 Cereals and fillers are best avoided.
 On top of meats, you should be looking for named fats (for example, ‘chicken fat’ rather than ‘animal fat’), whole fruits and vegetables and vitamins.

 If you’ve got the time, making homemade dog food is sure to benefit your pooch.
-Focus on including good quality meats, eggs, dairy, fish, as well as wholegrain fruits and vegetables.
-You should include a variety of whole foods from different groups, with protein making up the bulk of the meal.
+Focus on including good quality meats, eggs, fish, as well as whole grains, fruits and vegetables.
+Whatever dinner you are cooking for your dog, remember that proportions are essential for the right nutrition: A healthy bowl should contain 40% protein (e.g. chicken), 10% carbohydrates (e.g. sweet potato) and 50% vegetables (e.g. broccoli stems).

 If you use a high-quality, commercial dog food, it’s unlikely your pooch will require supplements to aid dog nutrition.
 However, if you do decide to go down the homemade route, you might need to add in some supplementary vitamins and minerals.